pprajapatim/ParthsBookStore/ParthsBookStore/README.txt

 Created SD.cs class in the ParthsBooks.Utility.
 Thern added project reference of Utility in ParthBooksStore project and project reference of Utility and Models in ParthsBooks.DataAccess project.

+2023-03-29
+1820
+Changed the class to public static class in SD.CS file.

+1823
+Added Customer to the Areas file.
+Also change the routes in ScaffoldingReadMe.txt.

+1828
+then move the HomeController.cs from controller to area->customer->Controller folder.
+After that move the home folder into views folder. then run the application and got an error.
+ERROR:"The constraint reference 'Customer' could not be resolved to a type.
+Register the constraint type with 'Microsoft.AspNetCore.Routing.RouteOptions.ConstraintMap'."

+1848
+Copy and paste 2 files _Viewmports.cshtml and _ViewStart.cshtml from views to area->customer folder.
+1856
+moddify the path in _ViewStart.cshtml file then run the app and it works perfectly without error.